Zettelkasten-Method/zettelkasten.de/content/posts/overview.md

 > ---Ido Portal

 * [Principle of Atomicity](/posts/create-zettel-from-reading-notes/): put things that belong together into a single note, [give it an ID](/posts/add-identity/), but limit its content to that single topic.
-* Our post about the [Principle of Connectivity](/posts/luhmann-folgezettel-truth/) highlights how different techniques can implement the same underlying principle, here links vs Folgezettel to connect notes.
-Also see a discussion about [Different Kinds of Ties Between Notes](/posts/kinds-of-ties/).
+* Our post about the [Principle of Connectivity](/posts/luhmann-folgezettel-truth/) highlights how different techniques can implement the same underlying principle: links vs note sequences.
+    - There's [an expanded explanation of this argument](/posts/understanding-hierarchy-translating-folgezettel/) from 5 years after the initial post about this principle.
+    - See the related discussion about [Different Kinds of Ties Between Notes](/posts/kinds-of-ties/).

 ## Knowledge Management